What you’ll find and where to find it.

 - Writing (Elementary—High school)

-Janice Campbell, writer and speaker, helps your children analyze great pieces of literature and learn how to incorporate the techniques their authors used into their own writing.
+Janice Campbell, writer and speaker, helps your children analyze great pieces of literature and learn how to incorporate the techniques the authors used into the student’s own writing.

 - Writing—Compare/Contrast Unit (Teacher Lesson Archive)